Click here to join our daily meditations to support establishing a regular sitting practice.

 Through movements and meditative awareness, we can embrace slowing down, just as the earth slows down and prepares to rest.
 We can also learn that just as in nature, relinquishing helps us to release what we no longer need and open to new possibilities.
 This perspective invites us to attune to the natural energies at work within nature, which are also at work within ourselves.

-This opening to the flow of nature – and its expression within us – is the invitation offered by meditation, qigong, and internal martial arts teacher Mimi Kuo-Deemer in this 4-week immersive course.
+This opening to the flow of nature – and its expression within us – is the invitation offered by meditation, qigong, and internal martial arts teacher Mimi Kuo-Deemer in this 4-part immersive course.

-Using qigong breathing and intention-led movement practices, we will learn how to support our health, energy and vitality as we transition into autumn (in the Northern Hemisphere), which corresponds to the Metal phase in qigong and Chinese medicine.
+Using qigong breathing and intention-led movement practices, we will learn how to support our health, energy and vitality as we transition into autumn, which corresponds to the Metal phase in qigong and Chinese medicine.
 All levels are welcome, and options for seated practice will be included.

 This interactive course will help you to open your mind and body to change, teaching you: